-I am a pediatrician who provides general primary care to children.
-I serve as the Community Health Services Network's medical director for the community-based primary care practices of Cincinnati Children’s Hospital Medical Center.
+I serve as the Community Health Services Network's medical director for the community-based primary care practices of Cincinnati Children’s.

 My goal is to help families raise children to be successful adults who are healthy, joyful and able to have meaningful relationships.
-To do this, I work to develop partnerships with my patients’ families.
+To do this, I develop partnerships with my patients’ families.
+I enjoy getting to know each of my patients—along with their parents, grandparents and siblings, too.

-After residency, I spent seven years working in a practice in rural Alabama, before deciding to return to Cincinnati Children’s to further pursue my interest in quality improvement.
-My colleagues and I want to understand systems of care to help practices deliver care more reliably and effectively for all patients — especially those with special healthcare needs.
+After residency, I spent seven years working in a practice in rural Alabama before deciding to return to Cincinnati Children’s.
+I was eager to further pursue my interest in improving the quality of care provided in our local communities.
+My colleagues and I want to understand systems of care to help practices deliver care more reliably and effectively for all patients—especially those with special healthcare needs.

-During my free time, I enjoy running, spending time with my family, baking bread and taking trips to Canada.
+During my free time, I enjoy running and spending time with my family, including taking trips to Canada.

 MD: University of Alabama School of Medicine, Birmingham, AL.